envire/envire.github.io/tutorials/tutorial_basic_envire_graph_frames.md

 Transform tf;
 g.addTransform(frameA, frameB, tf);
 ```
 Frames cannot be added twice.
 If a frame with the given name already exists,
 an exception will be thrown.

+The above examples will create the frame property using the default constructor.
+Another constructor can be used by calling ``emplaceFrame()``.

 ## Removing Frames
 Frames can be removed by calling ``removeFrame()``: